x42en/sysplant/README.md

   - [Tartarus' Gate](https://github.com/trickster0/TartarusGate) : Lookup syscall by first opcodes and search nearby if first or third instruction is a JMP
   - [FreshyCalls](https://github.com/crummie5/FreshyCalls) : Lookup syscall by name (start with Nt and not Ntdll), sort addresses to retrieve syscall number
   - [SysWhispers2](https://github.com/jthuraisamy/SysWhispers2) : Lookup syscall by name (start with Zw), sort addresses to retrieve syscall number
+  - [SysWhispers3](https://github.com/klezVirus/SysWhispers3) : SysWhispers2 style but introduce direct/indirect/random jump with static offset
-  - **Canterlot's Gate ! :unicorn: :rainbow:** *(from an initial idea of [MDSEC article](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/)) but who was missing a pony name* : Lookup syscall using Runtime Exception Table (sorted by syscall number) and detect padding to syscall instruction for random jumps.
+  - **Canterlot's Gate ! :unicorn: :rainbow:** *(from an initial idea of [MDSEC article](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/)) but who was missing a pony name* : Lookup syscall using Runtime Exception Table (sorted by syscall number) and detect offset to syscall instruction for random jumps.
   - **Custom** Allows you to choose a generation method, a syscall resolver (basic / random) and a syscall stub (direct / indirect). **Careful: some combinations means nothing so it won't work (eg: freshy iterator + random resolver + indirect stub => as Freshy return back the syscall stub entry address, your syscall number will be rewrite by a random one)**

 *Note: You can also generate your own combinations using the proper options...
 But be careful some options might not work or even make sense*